 If you do not want to do something at your wedding – don’t do it.

 It’s as simple as that.
-The only thing that HAS to happen to make your marriage legal in Australia, is the celebrant saying something along the lines of ‘I am duly authorised by law to solemnise marriages’ etc… You then need to call upon at least two witnesses that you take the other to be your husband or wife.
+The only thing that HAS to happen to make your marriage legal in Australia, is the celebrant saying something along the lines of ‘I am duly authorised by law to solemnise marriages’ etc… You then need to call upon two witnesses (and I’ve been one of those two witnesses, camera in hand, quite a few times, it’s pretty cool) that you take the other to be your husband or wife.
 That’s it.
 Seriously, that’s it!
 Now breathe easy, and have the day that you want to have, in the most awesome and amazing way that you want!

 NOW READ ON IF YOU WISH…